department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/community-care/discovery/research-plan.md

 ## Participants and Recruitment

-- A total of 10 participants will be interviewed:
+A total of 10 participants will be interviewed:

-1.Lois Bowen, RN (lois.bowen@va.gov)
+1. Lois Bowen, RN (lois.bowen@va.gov)

 2. Jonathan Sacks, RN (jonathan.sacks@va.gov)